 Singaporean retailers Pedro on Sihanouk Blvd sells smart shoes, belts, handbags, and wallets, although ties are their speciality.

-Tinzzi (St. 13) boasts a stunning selection of home decorations and accessories.
-From candles to cushions, buddha statues to embroidered artwork, you’ll find something special here to brighten up your abode.
 Fancy giving the kiss of life to once loved materials?
-Hit up Smateria.
+Hit up Smateria, a social enterprise which produces and sells various kinds of bags and accessories made from common, upcycled and recycled materials such as fishing nets, recycled plastics, and recycled leather.
 Get all the elegance of Italian design, with the added durability and cool of Khmer craftsmanship reviving local fabrics, all without the hefty footprint.

 Collect kudos at Tabitha on the corner of St.51 and St.360 for tracking down genuine Cambodian silk (precious little of all silk on sale is gathered and produced in the Kingdom).
 From bedding to tablecloths, bags to shawls, if its gorgeous silk you want, they’ve got it.
 Double kudos for contributing to Tabitha’s programme teaching artisans the fast disappearing craft